 If you requested an RFR file from Paymentech and one does not exist, run the pin_recover utility with the -resubmit option and provide the batch ID.
-See "Resubmitting Transactions" for more information.
+See "Resubmitting Transactions to Paymentech and BRM" for more information.

 If Paymentech confirms they received the batch but checkpoints still exist, request an RFR file and run the pin_recover utility with the rfr option.